sibowler/brewpi-brewometer/README.md

 To enable calibration for a brewometer create `GRAVITY.<colour>` or `TEMPERATURE.<colour>` files in the `/home/brewpi/brewometer` folder.
 Example files have been provided to show the syntax.

 i.e. To calibrate a Red Brewometer's temperature, a `TEMPERATURE.red` file should be created with the calibration settings inside.

+## Note:
+If this is not your first install of the Brewometer modification, you will need to add the `python-scipy` library via apt-get.
+This library is used in the calibration function.